KiarieLinus/LogicInterpreter/README.md

 Example: interpreter.setVariable("X", false)

-Where "interpreter" is a LogicInterpreter object
+Where "interpreter" is a LogicInterpreter object.
+The values F and T as well as values starting with a number throw an exception when used to assign the variables.

 ## NOT operator
 The NOT operator (¬) negates the value of the expression following it.